 Before each surf, stretching is so important.
-When I first started surfing, my buddy pointed over to a couple of Japanese surfers who were stretching on the sand and laughed.
+When I first started surfing, my friend pointed over to a couple of Japanese surfers who were stretching on the sand and laughed.
 'Look at those wallies!' he scoffed, 'It's 2 ft, what the hell do they think's gonna happen?
-Probably saw some pro-surfer do it on a dvd or something!'
+Probably saw some pro-surfer do it on a dvd or something!

-At the time, I thought it was funny too, couldn't understand the reason for doing stretches before a leisurely surf session, then one day I actually saw former pro stretching before heading out into 2-3ft on-shore chop.
+At the time, I thought it was funny too, couldn't understand the reason for doing stretches before a surf session in 2 ft waves, then one day I actually saw a former pro-surfer stretching before heading out into 2-3ft on-shore chop.

-I approached him and asked why he was stretching so intensely for these conditions, surely he wouldn't get hurt in this, his reply opened my eyes.
+I approached him and asked why he was stretching so much for these conditions, surely he wouldn't get hurt in this, his reply opened my eyes.

-It's not the size or the injuries I am stretching out for bro, it so I am limber and can perform better!
-Not worried about ripping a muscle, I want to rip the wave!'
+It's not the size or the injuries I'm stretching out for bro, it's so I am limber and can perform better!
+I am not worried about ripping a muscle, I want to rip the wave!

-After that I thought why not give it a try, I have never looked back since, my friend still doesn't stretch before a surf despite my assurances, but I can't blame him, we are from a different era.
+After that I thought why not give it a try, and now spend some time stretching before I paddle out.
 So below are a few of the stretches I do to limber up before I paddle out and rip!

 Here are the stretches!

-5. While sitting arch your back and reach for the stars, lock your fingers palms facing up.
+- While standing, arch your back and reach for the stars, lock your fingers palms facing up.
 Breath in as your hands go up, hold, breath out as hands go down.

-There are lots of variations on this, and not one syatem is better than another, try different stretches and work out which stretching routine works best for you.
+There are lots of variations on this, and not one system is better than another, try different stretches and work out which stretching routine works best for you.
 If you do yoga, it will really help

 Stretching is also the time that we can be watching the surf and deciding where we want to be in the water.
 Watching and stretching for at least 2 lots of set waves will help you to understand what you are about to paddle out into.